Othman Wok: Ambassador

-Having served 14 years as Minister for Social Affairs, Othman was appointed to serve as Singapore’s ambassador to Indonesia in 1977, serving for three and a half years, but retained his ministerial rank during his diplomatic posting, and also remained MP for Pasir Panjang.
-He only retired as MP on 5 December 1980 when Parliament was dissolved on the same day for the general election held later that month.
-His seat was retained by Abbas Abu Amin of the PAP in that election, who held the constituency until it was redistributed in the 1991 general election.
-Today, the area generally corresponds to the West Coast and Telok Blangah divisions of the West Coast Group Representation Constituency.
+Having served 14 years as Minister for Social Affairs, Othman was appointed to serve as Singapore’s ambassador to Indonesia in 1977, serving for three and a half years, but retained his ministerial position during his diplomatic posting, and also remained MP for Pasir Panjang.

 Post–political career

 Othman continued to be active and served in the Presidential Council of Minority Rights as a permanent member.
 He was also appointed as a member of several companies' board of directors.